jsoma/hardboiled/README.md

 * Flesh out jsdom limitations
 * Testing
 * Implement eval for jsdom for the sake of selectors/etc (and fix up jsdom in general)
+* Headers in the same way as meta, sudo is absurd